Camilo-Suarez98/auto-market-frontend/README.md

 git clone git@github.com:Camilo-Suarez98/auto-market-backend.git
 ```

-2. Change directory to /elemental-frontend:
+2. Change directory to /auto-market-frontend:
 ```
 cd auto-market-frontend
 ```

-Also change to /elemental-backend in the second repository:
+Also change to /auto-market-backend in the second repository:
 ```
 cd auto-market-backend
 ```

 3. Install the frontend and backend dependencies:

-Make sure to have installed Node.js:
+Make sure you have Node.js installed:
 ```
 sudo apt install nodejs npm
 ```